Critical injuries: One person airlifted to hospital after roadside incident

 The person was working around a transformer, the spokeswoman said.

-A St John spokesman said two ambulances, one helicopter, and one rapid response vehicle was sent to the scene and one patient in critical condition was taken to Waikato Hospital via helicopter.
+A St John spokesman said two ambulances, one helicopter, and one rapid response vehicle were sent to the scene and one patient in critical condition was taken to Waikato Hospital via helicopter.

 WorkSafe has been notified.